SciML/DiffEqDocs.jl/docs/src/features/output_specification.md

 we can force the solver to solve at `0.5` via `tspan=[0,0.5,1]`.
 However, notice that this will require that the solver actually hits `t=0.5`.
 In some cases this can slow down the solver by lowering the `dt` leading to extra steps.
-In some cases, this may be advantagous.
+In some cases, this may be advantageous.
 For example, if you know that there is a large discontinuity at `t=0.5`, using `tspan=[0,0.5,1]` will force the solver to first solve on `[0,0.5]`, and then continue to solve on `[0.5,1]`.
 This will give a much better approximation by perfectly specifying the moment of discontinuity, and can help the solver through